johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 # Manage cases natively in Microsoft's unified security operations (SecOps) platform

-The case management starter kit (CMSK) is the first installment for new case management capabilities when you onboard to the Microsoft’s unified SecOps platform.
+The case management starter kit (CMSK) is the first installment of new case management capabilities when you onboard to the Microsoft’s unified SecOps platform.

 CMSK is our initial step toward delivering a unified, security-focused case management experience that centralizes rich collaboration, customization, evidence collection, and reporting across SecOps workloads.
 SecOps teams maintain security context, work more efficiently, and respond faster to attacks when they manage case work without leaving the Defender portal.